Tim Don: Career

 Don is the son of former Premier League referee Philip Don.
 He competed in the London Youth Games where he represented Hounslow in the triathlon.
 He competed at the first Olympic triathlon at the 2000 Summer Olympics.
 He took tenth place with a total time of 1hr 49min 28.85sec.

 In the second Olympic triathlon at the 2004 Summer Olympics he was placed eighteenth with a total time of 1hr 54min 42.13sec.
-Don was controversially selected for the 2008 Beijing Olympics despite serving a ban for missed out of competition drug tests.
-At the Beijing Olympics Don failed to finish after exiting the swim in 48th place (out of 55) and was pulled out of the race by officials for being too far behind on the bike leg.
-The British team later admitted that he was ill prior to the Beijing race.
+He was selected for the 2008 Beijing Olympics despite serving a ban for missed out of competition drug tests.
+At the Beijing Olympics, he failed to finish after exiting the swim in 48th place (out of 55) and was pulled out of the race by officials for being too far behind on the bike leg.
+The British team later said that he had been ill prior to the race.

-On 3 September 2006 in Lausanne Don became World Champion after finishing 17 seconds in front of Hamish Carter.
+On 3 September 2006 in Lausanne, Don became World Champion after finishing 17 seconds in front of Hamish Carter.
 Following the swim, he was in the lead group on the bike but missed the initial break.
 He bridged the gap alone and caught the lead group on lap 5 out of 6, then took the lead along with Carter on the run, breaking clear about halfway through.

-However his performance was overshadowed by a three-month ban a few weeks later for missing three out of competition drug tests within an 18-month period prior to the race.
+A few weeks later, Don received a three-month ban for missing three out-of-competition drug tests within an 18-month period prior to the race.
 The ban expired on 25 December 2006, but a byelaw meant that Don remained ineligible for Olympic selection.
-On Friday, 25 May 2007, Don was cleared by the British Olympic Association for selection for future Olympic Games after appealing against a ban for missing doping tests.
-The BOA appeals panel whilst clearing Don to compete in future Olympic Games criticised him for being "indisputably careless and irresponsible".
+On Friday, 25 May 2007, he was cleared by the British Olympic Association for selection for future Olympic Games after appealing the ban.
+The BOA appeals panel, whilst clearing Don to compete in future Olympic Games, criticised him for being "indisputably careless and irresponsible".